Teaching Restrictive and Non Restrictive Relative Clauses

 - Underline the relative pronouns.

-- Decide which relative clause is important and necessary to the meaning of the sentence.
+- Decide which relative clause is essential and necessary to the meaning of the sentence.

-- Decide which relative clause is not necessary to the meaning of the sentence.
+- Decide which relative clause is not really essential and provide only extra information to the meaning of the sentence.

 - identify which clause is put between commas.

-- Give definitions of restrictive and non restrictive clauses.
+- Learners agree on definitions of restrictive and non restrictive clauses.

 - Restrictive relative clauses (also called identifying relative clauses or defining relative clauses) give detailed information defining a general term or expression.
 They are not put between commas.